CraryPrimitiveMan/awesome-with-star/awesome/akullpp_awesome-java.md

 * [Eclipse](https://www.eclipse.org/) - Established open-source project with support for lots of plugins and languages.
 * [IntelliJ IDEA ![c]](https://www.jetbrains.com/idea/) - Supports many JVM languages and provides good options for Android development.
 The commercial edition targets the enterprise sector.
 * [NetBeans](https://netbeans.org/) - Provides integration for several Java SE and EE features, from database access to HTML5.
+* [Visual Studio Code](https://code.visualstudio.com/docs/languages/java) - Provides Java support for lightweight projects with a simple, modern workflow by using extensions from the internal marketplace.

 ## Imagery